2016 Nottingham Open

 The 2016 Nottingham Open (known for sponsorship reasons as the Aegon Open Nottingham) was a combined men's and women's tennis tournament played on outdoor grass courts.
-It will be the 9th edition of the event for the women and the 21st edition for the men.
-It is classified as a WTA International tournament on the 2016 WTA Tour and as an ATP World Tour 250 series tournament on the 2016 ATP World Tour.
-The event will take place at the Nottingham Tennis Centre in Nottingham, United Kingdom from 6 June through 12 June 2016 for the women, and from 20 June through 25 June 2016 for the men.
+It was the 9th edition of the event for the women and the 21st edition for the men.
+It was classified as a WTA International tournament on the 2016 WTA Tour and as an ATP World Tour 250 series tournament on the 2016 ATP World Tour.
+The event took place at the Nottingham Tennis Centre in Nottingham, United Kingdom from 6 to 12 June 2016 for the women, and from 20 to 25 June 2016 for the men.